 Yellow fever vaccines are only available from designated centres.
-The NaTHNaC website can help you find where to get a yellow fever vaccination.
+The NaTHNaC website can help you find a clinic offering yellow fever vaccination.

 The cost of travel vaccines at private clinics will vary, but could be around £50 for each dose of a vaccine.
-Therefore, if a vaccine requires three doses, the total cost could be around £150.
 It's worth considering this when budgeting for your trip.

 Things to consider

 There are several things to consider when planning your travel vaccinations, including:

 - the country or countries you're visiting – some diseases are more common in certain parts of the world and less common in others